 Maximum Contaminant Levels

 Maximum Contaminant Levels (MCLs) are typically developed by the Environmental Protection Agency (EPA) under the Safe Drinking Water Act.
-Thus far, the EPA has developed a lifetime health advisory level of 0.07 micrograms per liter (µg/L) for two PFAS compounds - PFOS and PFOA, but this is not an MCL.
-So far, New Jersey is the only state to establish an MCL for any PFAS.
-In September 2018, New Jersey Department of Environmental Protection set an MCL for perfluorononanoic acid (PFNA) in drinking water of 0.013 µg/L, or 13 parts per trillion.
+Thus far, the EPA has developed a Lifetime Health Advisory (LHA) level of 0.07 micrograms per liter (µg/L) for two PFAS compounds — PFOS and PFOA, but this is not an MCL.

-While Alaska has the authority to establish MCLs for drinking water, the Department of Environmental Conservation does not have the resources and scientific expertise necessary to develop its own MCLs.
+While Alaska has the authority to establish MCLs for drinking water, DEC does not have the resources and scientific expertise necessary to develop its own MCLs.
 Like most states, Alaska adopts federal MCLs.
 Just a small number of states, such as New Jersey and California, have the large budgets and programs necessary to develop their own MCLs.
 California currently spends approximately $26 million a year on its MCL program.

 Once the MCLG is established, EPA sets an enforceable standard, usually an MCL.
 The process requires EPA to review toxicological data and studies, perform data collection and analysis, conduct cost-benefit analyses, and carry out treatment studies to determine whether specific technologies are able to effectively remove a chemical from drinking water.
 EPA must also work with other agencies to certify effective treatment technologies.
 Whatever MCL is set, analytical testing methods must be able to reliably detect concentrations below the MCL.
 With these considerations, an MCL is set as close to the MCLG as possible.
 Due to all these steps however, the MCL development process typically takes a few years to complete.